jacebenson/cedar/docs/docs/how-to/using-a-third-party-api.md

 Now let's talk to the API and get some data for real.
 We can do that in one of two ways:

 1. Have the client (React app running in the browser) talk to the API directly
-2. Have our own server (or serverless function, in the case of Redwood) talk to the API, and have the client talk to _our_ server.
+2. Have our own server (or serverless function, in the case of Cedar) talk to the API, and have the client talk to _our_ server.

 We'll build out an example of both types of integration below.